-Research Policy VFSTR has a well defined policy for promotion of research with the overall goal of emerging as one of the leading research institutes in the country.
-The above policy is frequently updated and well publicized through the institutional website.
+A well-defined policy for promotion of research with the overall goal is available.
+The policy is frequently updated and well publicized through the institutional website.

 The policy is posted on the VFSTR website.
 The essential elements of implementation of the research policy are as below: